 - Would you want a funeral like this?

 - Ask if they’re holding onto outstanding debt.

 One of the easiest life insurance questions to ask when selling is one that gets them thinking about the future and their current debt.
 Although outstanding debts are less prevalent among the elderly, it’s still a common stressor.
 Insurers seldom offer term life insurance to anyone over the age of 60, but a term policy is ideal if a customer has a mortgage or another obligation with a deadline.
 Ask whether they have any unpaid loans, such as a mortgage or a vehicle loan?
 If they do, inquire as to who would be accountable for the bills if they died.
 Matching the term life insurance death benefit to their existing debt might provide a strategy for that customer.

 In addition to knowing the right life insurance questions to ask clients, it’s important to have the right resources on your side as well.
+Consider subscribing to iLife’s Content Library which boasts tons of phone call scripts you can use to close more business.
 You can find all the tools you need to build a prosperous business with the support of the iLife platform.
 Our life insurance CRM software transforms you into a respected, professional, and trustworthy brand in minutes.
 Compare over 670,000 insurance options with personalized prices without wasting time with a broker.
 The program also has options to help you manage your business and assign leads to your employees.